 While Yokohama Chinatown is famous for chukaman (steamed Chinese buns such as nikuman meat buns and anman red bean buns), you can find steamed buns all over Japan in supermarkets and convenience stores.
 Now, koshou mochi, Taiwanese black pepper buns, are really something special...

-Baked, rather than steamed, in a deep clay oven much like an Indian tandoor oven, they have a lovely crunchy outer texture and a very soft interior jam-packed with tender and peppery meat.
-They’re a street food staple of Taiwanese night markets, and are a hearty and filling option, with just enough peppery heat to warm you up on a chilly winter day in Tokyo.
+Baked, rather than steamed, in a deep clay oven much like an Indian tandoor oven, they have a crunchy outer texture and a soft interior that's jam-packed with tender, peppery meat.
+They’re a street food staple of Taiwanese night markets, and are a hearty and filling option, with just enough spicy heat to warm you up on a chilly winter day in Yokohama.

 3. Peking Duck